thomased/ms_quickguide/doc/colour.md

 **_Is it common?_**

-Yes, polymorphisms are ecologically and taxonomically widespread.
-They occur in species that inhabit most terrestrial and aquatic habitats, and are found in most major groups of animals, as well as among flowering plants.
+Polymorphisms are relatively rare, but are ecologically and taxonomically widespread.
+They occur in species that inhabit the majority of terrestrial and aquatic habitats, and are found in most major groups of animals, as well as among flowering plants.
 Since colour is central.
-Polymorphism are common in sexual systems, and may ...
-They span terrestrial and marine habitats, and serve functional roles in the contexts of sexual signalling, mutualism, mimicry, aposematism, crypsis, and prey luring.
+Polymorphism are common in sexual systems, and may ..... serve functional roles in the contexts of sexual signalling, mutualism, mimicry, aposematism, crypsis, and prey luring.
 The broader consequences of polymorphism are similarly diverse, and are even known to shape the fundamental processes of speciation and extinction.

 **_Why are colour polymorphisms puzzling?_**